TarteelAI/quranic-universal-library/README.md

 #### 7. Load the data for **`quran_dev`** database
 The `quran_dev` database dump is available in both SQL and binary formats.
 Follow the appropriate instructions below to restore the database.

+>  **Mini Database Dump for Development**
+>
+> The database backup provided below contains a limited subset of data, specifically selected for local development and testing.
+It is not a full production database and is intended solely for development and contribution purposes.
+>
+> We **do not provide or share** the full database backup.
+This mini dump contains all the essential data required to run QUL locally or contribute new features.
+If you're working on a feature that need more data, please open an issue.
+> If you're looking for specific resource, please visit our [Resources page](https://qul.tarteel.ai/resources/) to download it.

 #### Restoring from SQL Dump
 7.1 **Restore using SQL Dump:**